-- to the other members of the Revantage group of companies;
+- to the other members of the Revantage Group of companies;

-- to service providers who host our website or other information technology systems or otherwise hold or process your information on our behalf, under strict conditions of confidentiality and security;
+- to service providers who host our website or other information technology systems (including our CCTV system) or otherwise hold or process your information on our behalf, under strict conditions of confidentiality and security;

-- to partners who run any events that you sign up to through our website
+- to partners who run any events that you sign up to through our website;

 - to a person who takes over our business and assets, or relevant parts of them; or

-- in exceptional circumstances, such as to competent regulatory, prosecuting and other governmental agencies, or litigation counterparties, in any country or territory; or where we are required by law to disclose.
+- in exceptional circumstances, such as to competent regulatory, prosecuting, and other governmental agencies, or litigation counterparties, in any country or territory; or where we are required by law to disclose.

 Note that we may retain some limited information about you even when we know that you have left the organisation that you represent, so that we can maintain a continuous relationship with you if and when we are in contact with you again, representing a different organisation.

-You can also lodge a complaint about our processing of your personal information with the office of the UK Information Commissioner (www.ico.org.uk).
+You can also lodge any concerns you may have about our processing of your personal information with the office of the UK Information Commissioner (www.ico.org.uk).

 7) Changes to this policy